finos/legend-studio/CONTRIBUTING.md

 ## Pull Request Guidelines

-- It's absolutely fine to break your change down into multiple small commits as you work on the PR - GitHub will automatically squash it before merging; however, please try to follow our [commit message convention](#commit-convention).
+- It's absolutely fine to break your change down into multiple small commits as you work on the PR - GitHub will automatically squash them before merging; however, when writing the PR title and commit messages, please try to follow our [commit message convention](#commit-convention).
 - Adding a `changeset` if applicable (see [changeset](#changeset)).
 - Make sure `yarn test` passes (see [development guidelines](#development-guidelines))
 - Fill out the pull request template.

 ### Commit Convention

-Commit messages should follow [Conventional Commits spec](https://www.conventionalcommits.org/en/v1.0.0/).
-Commit messages will be automatically validated upon commit.
-Note that we usually squash commits when merging PR, so the header is likely what we care about, it must follow the format below:
+We highly recommend you to write commit messages following [Conventional Commits spec](https://www.conventionalcommits.org/en/v1.0.0/).

 ```md
 <type>[optional scope][optional '!']: <description>